jzgi/chainsmart/README.md

 # Introduction

-ChainSMart (品链供销) is a decentralized agricultural supply & marketing platform system.
+ChainSmart (品链供销) is a decentralized agricultural supply & marketing platform system.